AlexandrosKap/godetia/README.md

 * Each class should be its own file.
 * Procedures that are likely to fail should return an error value.
 * Use `assert(false)` to indicate that something should not happen.
+* Avoid default values for class members that are not nodes.

 ## 📌 License

-The project is released under the terms of the MIT License.
+The project is released under the terms of the Apache-2.0 License.
 Please refer to the LICENSE file.